Thinking about learning Python but wondering if it’s the right language for you?

 2. Not Ideal for Mobile App Development

 Python is not commonly used for developing native mobile apps.
 While frameworks like Kivy exist, languages such as Java, Kotlin, and Swift are more suitable for building efficient mobile applications.
+It is also frequently used alongside mobile app development services when building backend systems and scalable application architectures.

 3. High Memory Consumption